 Huge currency note on walls with Reserve Bank Of India written and many such notes of Rupee 1, Rupee 2, Rupee 5 and more (Enlarged) and walled behind glass case.
 Face of paper money has changed from time to time.
 More secure and hack proof, More minor scripting, design and secret details, embossed, which is not possible to copy and create fake notes by cheaters and only possible by RBI.

-Move inside the centre location of RBI museum to a section called ‘Know Your Currency’ a paper money section with abundance of information about how currency is managed, pictures to understand how RBI plans any currency and what are the minor details inside every paper note that we people usually cannot understand other wise.
+Move inside the centre location of RBI Monetary Museum to a section called ‘Know Your Currency’ a paper money section with abundance of information about how currency is managed, pictures to understand how RBI plans any currency and what are the minor details inside every paper note that we people usually cannot understand other wise.
 Ever thought knowing about the Mahatma Gandhi Image on Indian currency, Why the words like Satyamev Jayate printed on notes ?

 This section of Museum also helps individuals from Mumbai and also tourists with information to differentiate Original Currency with fake currency notes that floods in the markets Mumbai as read in news papers time after time.